SashwatAnagolum/SparseyTestingSystem/README.md

 ![The results of a basis set size experiment in Weights & Biases.](/readme_images/wandb.png)

-In this case, the experiment shows a promising trend--for most models, the basis set size does decrease over time.
-Some models are more promising than others,
+The experiment results show a promising trend--for most models, the basis set size does decrease over time.
+This particular experiment suggests that the size of the basis set (the number of unique codes learned by the model over time) is negatively correlated with the receptive field radius (the portion of the previous layer an individual MAC sees as part of its input).

 # Installation